Anisotropic strange stars in Tolman-Kuchowicz spacetime: Discussion and Conclusion

 {\bf 2.
-EOS:} For the chosen value of $\alpha \neq 0$ and $\beta \neq 0$ the EOS in the second case resembles with that of the MIT Bag model and turns the compact stellar system into the strange quark star.
-However, in the first case due to the chosen value of $\alpha \neq 0$ and $\beta=0$ we find a simple linear form of the EOS which turns the spherically symmetric and compact stellar system into a less dense neutron star.
+Energy conditions:} We find that for both the chosen cases the energy conditions, viz., NEC, WEC, SEC and DEC are consistent with our system.
+We have shown variation of the energy conditions with respect to the radial coordinate in Fig.~6, which confirms physical acceptability of the obtained solutions.

 {\bf 3.
-Energy conditions:} We find for the both chosen cases the energy conditions, viz., NEC, WEC and SEC are consistent with our system.
-We have shown variation of the energy conditions with respect to the radial coordinate in Fig.~5, which confirms physical acceptability of the obtained solutions.
+Equilibrium of forces:} In Fig.~7 we observe that for all the chosen values of $\Lambda$ the equilibrium of the forces is achieved.
+In every cases the anisotropic force $F_a$ which acts along the outward direction (repulsive nature) counterbalances the combined effect of the gravitational force $F_g$ and the hydrodynamic force $F_h$ which act along the inward direction (attractive nature).

 {\bf 4.
-Forces:} In Fig. 6 we observe that the left panel for Case 1 shows a positive and hence repulsive gravity which indicates towards a less dense compact stellar system (e.g. neutron stars).
-On the other hand, the right panel for Case 2 shows a negative and hence attractive gravity which indicates formation of highly dense compact stars (e.g. strange stars).

-{\bf 5.
 Stability:} To discuss stability of the system we have examined both the causality condition and the Herrera cracking condition.
-Figs.~7 and 8 exhibit that for both the cases the inequalities $0\leq v_{r}^2 \leq 1$, $0\leq v_{t}^2 \leq 1$ and $\mid v_{t}^2 - v_{r}^2 \mid \leq 1 $ are valid simultaneously and hence confirms stability of the stellar system in terms of the causality condition and the Herrera cracking condition.
+Fig.~8 exhibits that for all the cases the inequalities $0\leq v_{r}^2 \leq 1$, $0\leq v_{t}^2 \leq 1$ and $\mid v_{t}^2 - v_{r}^2 \mid \leq 1 $ are valid simultaneously and hence confirms stability of the stellar system in terms of the sound velocity of the system.
+Again, Fig.~9 reveals that for our system the adiabatic index $\Gamma$ is less than the critical limit $4/3$ which confirms that our system is completely stable against the infinitesimal radial adiabatic perturbation.